POMDPPlanners.environments.light_dark_pomdp package

 This environment extends the base Light-Dark problem to continuous 2D space with continuous action vectors.
 The agent navigates toward a goal while dealing with position-dependent observation noise and optional obstacles.

-Key features: - Continuous 2D state and action spaces - Light beacons reduce observation noise when nearby - Multiple observation models available (normal noise, normal noise with no observation in dark) - Multiple reward models available (standard, decaying hit probability, dangerous states) - Optional obstacles with configurable hit penalties - Terminal conditions for goal reaching, obstacle hits, and boundary violations
+Key features: - Continuous 2D state and action spaces - Light beacons reduce observation noise when nearby - Multiple observation models available (normal noise, normal noise with no observation in dark) - Multiple reward models available (standard, decaying hit probability, high-variance states) - Optional obstacles with configurable hit penalties - Terminal conditions for goal reaching, obstacle hits, and boundary violations

 Example